Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 In DFRPG, armor provides you with Damage Resistance, which directly subtracts from rolled damage.
 This means it enters into play after you've failed your active defense rolls, as the last line of defense before your HP.
 There are no such things as armor skills or armor proficiencies here.
-PCs of archetype can wear any armor.
+PCs of any profession can wear any armor.
 The barriers here are cost and weight: armor is both _heavy_ and _expensive_.

 Money will be much less of a problem once your delver has a few adventures under their belt, but the weight requires either a lot of ST or magic to mitigate.
 I